Matta-Labs/octoprint-mattaos/README.md

 # The image format of the camera.
 FORMAT=MJPEG
 ```
+Save and close the file and reboot the Pi.

 ## 🎈 Usage and Configuration

 First sign-up for a free Matta account at <a>https://os.matta.ai</a>, then configure plugin settings to get started!

+Create a new machine in MattaOS, copy the generated Authorisation token, then head to the MattaOS plugin settings in OctoPrint to configure the plugin.

 <br/>
 <div align="center"><img src="https://matta-os.fra1.cdn.digitaloceanspaces.com/site-assets/MattaOSSetupCrop.gif" width=650 /><p>Machine setup and plugin configuration workflow</p></div>